Louis Althusser: Romantic life

 Although Althusser was really in love with Rytmann, he also had affairs with other women.
 Roudinesco commented that "unlike Hélène, the other women loved by Louis Althusser were generally of great physical beauty and sometimes exceptionally sensitive to intellectual dialogue".
 She gives as an example of the latter case a woman named Claire Z., with whom he had a long relationship until he was forty-two.
 They broke up when he met Franca Madonia, a philosopher, translator, and playwright from a well-off Italian bourgeois family from Romagna.
 Madonia was married to Mino, whose sister Giovanna was married to the Communist painter Leonardo Cremonini.
 Every summer the two families gathered in a residence in the village of Bertinoro, and, according to Roudinesco, "It was in this magical setting ... that Louis Althusser fell in love with Franca, discovering through her everything he had missed in his own childhood and that he lacked in Paris: a real family, an art of living, a new manner of thinking, speaking, desiring".
 She influenced him to appreciate modern theatre (Luigi Pirandello, Bertolt Brecht, Samuel Beckett), and, Roudinesco wrote, also on his detachment of Stalinism and "his finest texts (For Marx especially) but also his most important concepts".
 In her company in Italy in 1961, as Elliott affirmed, was also when he "truly discovered" Machiavelli.
 Between 1961 and 1965, they exchanged letters and telephone calls, and they also went on trips together, in which they talked about the current events, politics, and theory, as well as made confidences on the happiness and unhappiness of daily life.
-However, Madonia had an explosive reaction when Althusser tried to make her Rytmann's friend, and seek to bring Mino into their meetings.
+However, Madonia had an explosive reaction when Althusser tried to make her Rytmann's friend, and sought to bring Mino into their meetings.
 They nevertheless continued to exchange letters until 1973; these were published in 1998 into an 800-page book Lettres à Franca.